IhorShandar/airlines_companies/README.md

   docker run -d -p 8089:8080 --name app --link localhost:mysql  shandar1997/airlines:app_jdk

 After open Postman, download file "endpointsFromTestTask.postman_collection_port8089.json" from this repository.
 Import this collection into Postman and test all required endpoints. to see tips on how the endpoint works - right-click on the endpoint and select Edit

+METHOD 2

+Download archive in branch add_jarfile unpack it.
+Open this project in IDE.
+Open terminal in IDE and run command: docker-compose up
+After open Postman, import collection "endpointsFromTestTask.postman_collection_port8089.json" from this project into Postman and test all required endpoints. to see tips on how the endpoint works - right-click on the endpoint and select Edit